Benjamin-KBM/Car_Inventory/README.md

 * Nodemon

 # **How to Install and Run Car Inventory application**
+* Download and extract file and open the file it IDE of choice
 * Open terminal and cd frontend
 * npm install
 * cd backend
 * npm install
+* in frontend npm run dev to launch
-* npm run dev to launch backend and frontend
+* in backend npm run dev to launch

 # ![Alt text](CarInven_1.png)
 # ![Alt text](CarInventory_2.png)